chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

     * The ``temperature-driven surface tension gradient`` parameter is the surface tension gradient with respect to the temperature of the two interacting fluids in units of :math:`\text{Mass} \cdot \text{Time}^{-2} \cdot \text{Temperature}^{-1}`.
 In SI, this is :math:`\text{N} \cdot \text{m}^{-1} \cdot \text{K}^{-1}`.
 This parameter is used in the calculation of the surface tension using the ``linear`` surface tension model (see `Surface Tension Models`_).

-    * The ``cahn hilliard mobility model`` specifies the model used to calculate the mobility used in the Cahn-Hilliard equations for the fluid-fluid pair.
+    * The ``cahn hilliard mobility model`` specifies the model used to calculate the mobility used in the Cahn-Hilliard equations for the pair of fluid.
 Two models are available: a ``constant`` mobility and a ``quartic`` mobility.
 The reader is refered to :doc:`cahn_hilliard` for more details.

     * The ``cahn hilliard mobility coefficient`` parameter is the constant mobility coefficient of the two interacting fluids used in the Cahn-Hilliard equations.
 Its units are :math:`\text{Length}^{2} \cdot \text{Time}^{-1}`.